BitGo/rust-bitcoin/README.md

 ## Pull Requests

-Every PR needs at least two reviews to get merged.
-During the review phase maintainers and contributors are likely to leave comments and request changes.
-Please try to address them, otherwise your PR might get closed without merging after a longer time of inactivity.
+PRs should be reviewed by at least one BitGo team member before merging.
+During the review phase, reviewers may leave comments and request changes.
+Please try to address them.
 If your PR isn't ready for review yet please mark it by prefixing the title with `WIP: `.

 ### CI Pipeline